Ivan Beavis: Coronation Street

 In 1960, Beavis approached a casting agent, Margaret Morris, from Granada Television.
+He was shortlisted to play Captain Birdseye, but lost out to John Hewer.
 He appeared in The Army Game (which starred Bill Fraser and Alfie Bass), Skyport, Knight Errant, Biggles and Famous Trials before he was cast in Coronation Street.
 Beavis joined the serial from the second episode, on 14 December 1960, playing the shy widowed bus conductor Harry Hewitt.

 His character was responsible for bringing up daughter Lucille Hewitt (Jennifer Moss), following the death of her mother in a car crash.
 He married Rovers Return barmaid Concepta Riley (Doreen Keogh) in 1961.
 They had a son, Christopher (Victoria Baker as an infant and Stephen Ward as a child), who in October 1962 was kidnapped, and gave Coronation Street a then record 21 million viewers.
 Beavis continued in this role until 1964, when Hewitt and his wife moved to Ireland.

 After leaving the soap, Beavis found himself typecast, and found it hard to secure other roles.
 In 1967, he convinced the producers to kill his character off.
 His final appearance was in September 1967.
 Harry Hewitt died when Len Fairclough's (Peter Adamson) van jack slipped during the wedding of Steve (Paul Maxwell) and Elsie Tanner (Pat Phoenix).

 Later career

 After leaving Coronation Street in 1964, Beavis toured with fellow actors Doreen Keogh, Frank Pemberton, Ruth Holden and Lynne Carol in a farce, Coronation Street On The Road, written by Coronation Street writers Vince Powell and John Finch.
 However, the tour was a failure.
 Beavis then toured New Zealand with Pat Phoenix in Gaslight.
 He appeared in the 1967 film Frankenstein Created Women.

-Beavis' television work included roles in Z-Cars, Emergency Ward 10, Crown Court, The Liver Birds, The Onedin Line, Shine on Harvey Moon, The Bill and Casualty.
-His last television appearance was in an episode of The Bill in 1991.
+Beavis' television work included roles in Z-Cars, Emergency Ward 10, Crown Court, The Liver Birds, The Onedin Line, Shine on Harvey Moon, The Bill, Casualty and Winners & Losers His last television appearance was in an episode of The Bill in 1991.